GoogleCloudPlatform/scoutsuite-gcp-scan/README.md

 - Uses google-cloud-cli:slim and gsutil base container images from Google's public container registry
 - Scoutsuite is installed on google-cloud-cli:slim
-- Scoutsuite is run on Current Project, Organization, Folder, or all Projects that the service account has access to.
+- Scoutsuite is run on Current Project, Organization, Folder, or all Projects that the service account has access to
 - gsutil is used to copy the report files to the bucket created previously